genexus-books/Saia/saia-docs/docs/ProxyOverview.md

     "https://api.openai.com/v1/chat/completions"
     ```

-    To use Saia Http Proxy, it should be invoked as:
+    To use SAIA Http Proxy, it should be invoked as:

     ```
     "https://api.beta.saia.ai/proxy/openai/v1/chat/completions"